What is gynecomastia?

 Why do some men have breasts?

-Gynecomastia can result from a variety of causes, includinghormonal changes, certain diseases and medications.
-Fluctuations in sex hormones, particularly estrogen and androgen, can upset the normal balance of the mammary gland, leading to hypertrophy (overdevelopment).
+Gynecomastia can result from a range of factors, including hormonal fluctuations, certain medical conditions, and specific medications.
+Imbalances between sex hormones, particularly estrogen and androgen, can disrupt the normal function of the mammary gland, leading to its overdevelopment (hypertrophy).

 Age plays a crucial role in the onset of gynecomastia.
-In infants, it may occur as a result of maternal hormones, while in adolescents, it may be linked to pubertal hormonal changes.
+In infants, gynecomastia may develop due to the influence of maternal hormones, while in adolescents, it is often associated with hormonal changes during puberty.
 In older men, a reduction in androgen hormones may also be the cause.
 Careful medical evaluation is often required to determine the underlying cause and appropriate treatment.

 What are the different forms of gynecomastia?